Mepe, Ghana

 Mepe is a town in the Volta Region of Ghana.
 The town is known for the St. Kizito Secondary Technical (Technique secondaire Saint Kizito).
 The school is a second cycle institution.
-The people of Mepe celebrate the Afenotor Festival.
+The people of Mepe celebrate the Afenorto Festival.
+As at 2023, Togbe Kwasi Nego VI, was the Mankralo of the Mepe Traditional Area.
+As at 2023, Mamaga Adzo Sreku IV was the Paramount Queenmother of the Mepe Traditional Area.